 What else is there to do at Llechwedd Slate Mine?

-How to get to Llechwedd
+How to get to Llechwedd Glamping

-You can fly into Liverpool or Manchester and rent a car for the journey.
+You can fly to Liverpool or Manchester and rent a car for the journey.
 You can catch a train via Chester to Rhyl in Wales.
 From Rhyl 5 trains a day go to Betws-y-Coed where you can connect to Blaenau Ffestiniog by one of the 6 trains daily.